longathelstan/Alt-Exam-Web/README.md

 # Alt-Exam
-### it was my #1 project and got lots of achivement in many contest.
+### it was my #1 project and got lots of achivement in many contests.

 ## About:
 - Using ReactJS & Javascript & Python to develop, it is considered a serverless website.